iddocohen/vce_cloudinit/README.md

 ``genisoimage -o cloud-init.iso -r ovf-env.xml``

+The reason we have two type of commands is, we need a ``joliet`` for a cicdata based CD-ROM for `NoCloud`` based data source but for ``VCOVF`` we do not.

-In each folder there is already generated .iso for the given example file/files.
+In each folder there is already generated .iso for the given example file/files, and one can use ``isoinfo -d -i cloud-init.iso`` to get more info how the CD image is build.

 # Licence